Pagan & Magickal Terms and Definitions

 Lord: title of honor given to the God; sometimes used traditionally in reference to a High Priest.
 Occasionally used by males within eclectic and solitary traditions who are breaking from tradition.

 Maiden: one aspect of Wiccan Trinity; the Goddess in her youthful aspect.
-Associated with virgin, new learning, inexperienced archetypes.
+Associated with virginity, new learning, inexperienced archetypes.
+Sometimes used to delineate a pre-menstrual girl or a young woman who has not yet born children (alternatively, a young woman who has not reared children whether born of her womb or not).

-Magick: the movement of natural energies - including Personal Power - to create needed change.
-Spelled with a "k" to differentiate it from slight-of-hand, stage magic and fictional magic; some prefer to drop off the k.
+Magick: the movement of natural energies--including Personal Power--to create needed change.
+Frequently spelled with a "k" to differentiate magickal practices from slight-of-hand stage magic and fictional magic; some practitioners prefer to drop off the k, keeping the same "magic" spelling regardless of context.

-Meditation: entering of one's inner self for clarity and information.
+Meditation: entering of one's inner self for clarity and information; typically involves reflection, contemplation, and turning inward.
 May be guided visualizations with intent.
 Meditation within Witchcraft traditions often resemble shamanic journeys as opposed to other meditation techniques used for relaxation, breathing, and health benefits by non-Witches.

 Megalith: a large stone monument; sometimes believed to have been or currently used for magickal or ritual purposes.
 Ex: Stonehenge.